saicharantej99/nlp/README.md

 3.Build Input and Output sequences of 100 characters length 4.One-hot encode the output
 5.Build the Model using a LSTM layer
-6.Use the trained model to predict the next character
+6.Use the trained model to predict the next character given a input sequence